kkayal/bitlab/README.md

 # Objective:

-To extract a range of bits from a binary data source
+To extract a range of bits from a binary data source or to insert a range of bits into a binary data structure

 # Status